lpenguin/godot-mcp/godot_plugin/addons/lpenguin-mcp-server/README.md

 # Godot Plugin Installation

-This plugin provides a TCP bridge for the Model Context Protocol (MCP) server to generate Godot ResourceUID strings.
+This plugin provides a TCP bridge for the Model Context Protocol (MCP) server to generate and manage Godot ResourceUID strings.
+It intelligently caches UIDs for resource paths and reuses existing ones when available.

 ## Installation